-Jamie Schler writes the Destination Dessert column, and authors the blog Life’s a Feast, a prominent and respected voice in the food blogging community since April 2008.
+Jamie Schler writes the Destination Dessert column, and authors the blog From Plate to Page, a prominent and respected voice in the food blogging community since April 2008.
 She also writes for The Huffington Post Food and is co-founder of and instructor for the From Plate to Page food blogging workshops, the first of its kind in Europe.
 She was also one of 100 food bloggers selected to be published in the Foodista food blog community’s Best of the Blogs Cookbook: 100 Great Recipes, Photographs and Voices.
 Jamie is an American living between Italy and France for the last 25 years and is now settled in Nantes.

 David Downie is a native San Franciscan who moved to Paris and now divides his time between France and Italy.
-His travel, food and arts features appear in magazines and newspapers worldwide His last book, Paris, Paris: Journey into the City of Light, was reprinted in April to rave reviews.
-He is the author of many nonfiction books and two thrillers, most recently Paris City of Light.
-His books include Enchanted Liguria: A Celebration of the Culture, Lifestyle and Food of the Italian Riviera; Cooking the Roman Way: Authentic Recipes from the Home Cooks and Trattorias of Rome; The Irreverent Guide to Amsterdam; and Paris, Paris: Journey into the City of Light, a book of travel essays.
-Downie’s latest food-related books are Food Wine The Italian Riviera & Genoa and Food Wine Rome, and Food Wine Burgundy in the Terroir Guides series published by The Little Bookroom.
+His travel, food and arts features appear in magazines and newspapers worldwide He is the author of many nonfiction books and two thrillers, including the bestseller Paris City of Light.
+His books include Paris to the Pyrenees: A Skeptic Pilgrim Walks the Way of Saint James, The Irreverent Guide to Amsterdam; Cooking the Roman Way: Authentic Recipes from the Home Cooks and Trattorias of Rome; Paris, Paris: Journey into the City of Light; and Food Wine The Italian Riviera & Genoa, a book of travel essays.
+Downie’s latest food-related books are Food Wine Rome and Food Wine Burgundy in the Terroir Guides series published by The Little Bookroom.

 Christophe Certain: The Mediterranean Connection, in particular North African (we will feed his original French recipes into the column, and I will translate and adapt them into English as the feed comes in).
 His recipe site Cuisine Pied-Noir probably gets 250,000 hits a month and has over 25,000 followers on his Facebook page.
 He’s a hard worker and a real networker.
 A great guy.
 He even sponsors picnics and cocktail parties for his followers!
 He also teaches web design at the University of Nantes in France.